Hometown: Saint-Charles-de-Bellechasse, Canada

 - Marie-Andrée Leclerc was a Canadian nurse and main accomplice of Charles Sobhraj, French serial killer, fraudster, and thief.

 - She pursued her formal education in Quebec City, Québec province, Canada.
-After she completed her education, joined a clinic as a medical secretary in Levis, Québec, Canada.
+After she completed her studies, she joined a clinic as a medical secretary in Levis, Québec, Canada.

 - To clear her mind off her troubled relationship with her boyfriend, she went on a vacation to Kashmir, India, where she met a man named Alain Gauthier, who told Marie that he was a photojournalist working for Paris Match magazine.
 Alain Gauthier, in fact, was Charles Sobhraj, the swindler and thief who approached her with wrong intentions.

-- Soon, Alain Gauthier guided her during the travel and found herself being drawn to him.
+- Soon, Alain Gauthier guided her during the travel, and she found herself being drawn to him.
 At the end of the trip, Charles made Marie promise that she would come back to see him in Asia.
 In Levis, Marie began receiving love letters from Charles.
-In the letters, Charles talked about his love to her and his intention to marry her.
+In the letters, Charles talked about his love for her and his intention to marry her.
 Charles went further and sent her a plane ticket to Bangkok in Thailand.

 - In June 1975, Marie broke up with her boyfriend and left her job to travel to Thailand.
 Enchanted by Charles, she became one of her followers and began accompanying him in his scams.
 Charlie swindled money and passports from tourists in Thailand by pretending to be a gemstone or drug dealer.
 In Thailand, he built his followers by posing as a problem solver for the tourists.

 - Marie has denied her involvement with Charles.
 However, a man named Dominique Renelleau who stayed with the clan of Charles for months said that he fell ill after he drank a potion given by Marie.
 He recovered after he found shelter with Charles Sobhraj.